*Magnify*

 Taunts and bantering aside, at the time there was no doubt in my mind each of us had silently identified with our equine counterparts.
 We were young trainees as well, our bodies hardened and our psyche abuzz with naïve but bated confidence.
 Perhaps even a tad envious of Frazer who flaunted his coveted Pensive— convinced he would be the certain victor to capture the year's Triple Crown.

 I glanced at Tony, now sprawled on his back, his head atop a helmet and sucking on a cigar while reading his mail.
-A sudden spike of dizziness tested my balance.
-The nausea seems to be getting worse, forcing me to slide my butt down against the wall to help steady myself from fainting.
+A sudden spike of dizziness tested my ability to remain conscious.
+The nausea seems to be getting worse, forcing me to steady myself to keep from fainting.
 I closed my eyes and resumed thoughts of Chase’s words.

 Kiss our money goodbye, you said?
 If you only knew, Chase; if you only knew.
 We lost a hell of a lot more than a bundle bet on Pensive, my friend— all of it wrapped in Army drab.